List of Courage the Cowardly Dog characters: Nowhere Newsman

-Nowhere NewsmanVoiced by Paul SchoefflerNowhere Newsman is a local TV news reporter.
+Nowhere Newsman is a local TV news reporter.
 The Nowhere Newsman introduces every episode stating, "We interrupt this program to bring you the Courage the Cowardly Dog show."
 He is also seen in some episodes when the television is on, conveying news about the antagonist.

 Duncan

 Duncan is the storm-goddess's pet dog who looks similar to Courage who gets lost.
 The storm-goddess mistakes Courage for Duncan and tries to take him, but Muriel argues with her (as such, the storm-goddess angrily destroys the farmhouse with a storm).
 Mr. (Charlie) Rat tells Courage where Duncan is.
 Courage looks for Duncan and finally finds him in a sewer licking the God-Bone, a bone that no dog can ever stop licking once licked.